-Sullivan, a Democrat, was the representative for New York's 13th congressional district from 1913 to 1915.
+Sullivan was the representative for New York’s 13th congressional district and was a Democrat.
+He served from 1913 to 1915.

 From Nov 1903 to Aug 1913, Sullivan missed 195 of 212 roll call votes, which is 92.0%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Aug 1913.
 The chart below reports missed votes over time.